 3. Use the dry-erase markers to fill in each circle with a different color.
 Use the black dry-erase marker to add another activity to the bottom line.
-For Sophia, it will be used for dance class and chores.
+For my daughter, it will be used for dance class and chores.
 But it can be used for anything your child has going on: music lessons, soccer practice, music practice at home, church class, etc.

 4. Color in the corresponding times on the clock.
 Rather than taking the back off to permanently color on the clock face, use dry-erase markers to color right onto the plastic face of the clock.

 5. Hang it up where your child can see it after school!

 How to use the after school routine clock:

 1. Each night before bed, review the next day’s schedule with your child.
 Have him or her help you color in the clock and come up with a schedule you both can agree on.

 2. Remind your child to look at the clock when they get home from school each day.
 You may need to also remind them when it is time to switch to the next activity.
 If they finish something faster than the allotted time given, you can give them another option to do until the next time period starts.